composable-logs/mlflow/README.md

   [![Screenshot](https://pynb-dag-runner.github.io/pynb-dag-runner/live-demos/mnist-digits-demo-pipeline/screenshot-task-list.png)](https://pynb-dag-runner.github.io/mnist-digits-demo-pipeline/)

-- This demo is a task and experiment tracker for an mnist-digits ML training pipeline scheduled to run daily.
+- This demo is a task and experiment tracker for an mnist-digits ML training workflow scheduled to run daily.
   It uses no cloud infrastructure except services on Github (Github actions for compute, Build artifacts for storage, and Github Pages for reporting).

 ## Repo structure